BlueDragon-Safex/SafexNodeAutoSetup/README.md

 STEP 3: Run the Setup File:
-(Copy this and paste it into the Clipboard on Vultr left side panel and lcick "Paste" button)
+(Copy this and paste it into the Clipboard on Vultr left side panel and click "Paste" button)
 ------------------------------------------------------------------------------------------------

 --------copy below this line-------------------------------------